ACE Robyns Nominations

 -

-Irrespective of who is nominating the prospective Robyn (i.e., the individual or someone within the company), ACE is looking for nominations that truly shine a light on the individual; paint the picture of why the nominee has excelled in their role; gone above and beyond; have delivered fantastic results, and quite frankly, are brilliant and should be considered ‘one to watch’ and recognised as a rising star within the hospitality industry.
+ACE is looking for nominations that truly shine a light on the individual; paint the picture of why the nominee has excelled in their role; gone above and beyond; delivered fantastic results, and, quite frankly, are brilliant and should be considered ‘one to watch’ and recognised as a rising star within the hospitality industry.

 -

-Please ensure a jpeg head and shoulders photograph is included.
+Please ensure a head-and-shoulders JPEG photograph is included.

 -